Threat and vulnerability management control procedure

 Server patching

 All Windows servers are included in a rolling monthly patch schedule managed by the Servers and Storage team.
-Unix servers are included in a monthly schedule, or in some cases patched manually where there is greater risk from automation.
-Where patches are released to address a critical vulnerability, they can be deployed at short notice and outside of normal schedules.
+Linux servers are patched on a weekly schedule.
+Where patches are released to address a critical, high or exploitable vulnerability, they can be deployed at short notice and outside of normal schedules.
 All databases will be patched as required, using the appropriate tools for MS SQL, MySQL and Oracle.

 Application patching